MAVIGA2K24/maviga_braddockpass/README.md

 Feedback and suggestions are always welcome.
 If you have any suggestions or feedback, you can simply contact me via direct message.

-If you would like to support me voluntarily, you can do so via PayPalMe. | [PayPal - ](https://www.paypal.com/paypalme/gordon1289)
+If you would like to support me voluntarily, you can do so via PayPalMe. | [PayPal](https://www.paypal.com/paypalme/gordon1289)